7 Things You Must Never Ask AI to Do in Crypto Trading

 Multiple things are wrong here:

-Real failure case: in 2025 a pseudonymous X account called "ETH to $5,000" and the call went viral.
-A few users had Claude "track this KOL's calls and auto-open positions" — they went long after the tweet.
-Those 3 hours turned out to be the local top of that ETH leg, and it started an -8% slide.
-The KOL was actually exiting and shouting.
+Common pitfall example: a pseudonymous X account calls "ETH to some target" and the call goes viral.
+A few users have Claude "track this KOL's calls and auto-open positions" — they go long after the tweet.
+That window turns out to be the local top of the leg, and a meaningful slide follows.
+The KOL was actually exiting while shouting.

 The alternative: (1) never let AI "trust" any specific person on your behalf; (2) let AI aggregate signals (X KOLs + on-chain data + funding rate + OI) and only alert when everything aligns; (3) every actual order decision stays in your hands — AI provides data, you provide judgment.

-Of the 23 "AI used wrong" cases we logged, 17 fall into one of these 7 categories.
-Said differently: these 7 things cover the overwhelming majority of AI blow-ups in crypto trading.
-The remaining 6 were "model-level random hallucinations" — those can't be fully avoided; the only defense is human cross-check.
+If you categorize the "AI used wrong" cases that circulate in the community, the overwhelming majority fall into one of these 7 categories.
+Said differently: these 7 things cover the main ways AI blows up in crypto trading.
+The rest are "model-level random hallucinations" — those can't be fully avoided; the only defense is human cross-check.

 One-line summary